dvmorozov/arxiv/ArxivNavigator/README.md

 </div>

 *Hold mouse on node to see topic identifier and related number of articles.

 Drag node to see relations.

-Click node to see list of latest articles.
+Click node to see the list of latest articles and the number of articles published per year.

-Node opacity decreases exponentially with time since the time of last published article.*
+Node opacity decreases exponentially since the time of last published article.*

 <a href="https://dvmorozov.github.io/arxiv/ArxivNavigator/topics.html" target="_blank">Open graph in new window</a>